geerlingguy/mac-dev-playbook/full-mac-setup-mford.md

     - `/Dropbox/My Documents/Macbook Ansible Restore/`
   - Run the playbook remotely with `--skip-tags homebrew, post`.
   - Manual settings to automate someday:
+    - Use the Terminal to permanently set hidden files to show in Finder
+      - `$ defaults write com.apple.Finder AppleShowAllFiles true`
+      - `$ killall Finder`
+    - In Finder settings, check the box `Show all filename extensions`
     - System Settings
       - Wi-Fi
         - Set Wireless SSID and DNS Server to Pihole